AbdulrahmanAlkhathlan/Manasik/README.md

 # Manasik

 **Manasik** is a modern web application that helps Muslims plan their Umrah journey with ease.
-It uses AI to generate personalized itineraries based on your travel dates, origin, transportation method, budget, and other preferences — no need to select predefined tiers.
+It uses AI to generate personalized itineraries based on your travel dates, origin, transportation method, budget, and other preferences.

 ### 🌐 Live App
 👉 [www.manasikplanner.com](https://www.manasikplanner.com)